 Zebrafish Serotinergic System

 The serotonergic system describes the system of neurons in the brain that employ serotonin (5-hydroxytryptamine;5HT) as a neurotransmitter.
-The system has been fairly well characterised in the adult (see Lillesaar review ), there have also been many efforts to characterise the system embryo and larva.
+The system has been fairly well characterised in the adult (see Lillesaar review ), there have also been many efforts to characterise the system in the embryo and larva.
 The system is a current focus of multiple laboratories because of its clinical importance in several psychiatric (eg affective disorders) and neurological (eg migraine) pathologies.

 Anatomically there are four main groups of serotonergic neurons in the brain: 1. the pretectal population, the hypothalamic and posterior tuberculum populations and the raphe populations, there are also 5HT-positive neurons in the epiphysis and area postrema.